Rod Library Diversity Statement

 Rod Library Diversity Committee

-The 2017-2018 Library Diversity Committee members are Cindy Fitzgerald (chair), Kate Martin.
-Linda McLaury, Jaycie Vos and Cindy Bancroft (ex officio)
+The 2018-2019 Library Diversity Committee members are Linda McLaury (chair), Nathan Arndt, Carol Carey, Hyunseung Koh.
+Becky Kriz, Jaycie Vos and Cindy Bancroft (ex officio)

 Our charge is to "provide leadership in the area of diversity, equity and inclusion by promoting an understanding of diversity, monitoring how the library integrates diversity into its programs and services, and suggesting ways the library can build on its commitment to foster an inclusive university community that embraces and respects differences."